GBNTN/DeepLearningProject/README.md

 We tried to solve the problem using two strategies.

-In the first strategy, we converted the two 14x14 greyscale pictures into a vector of size 392, that is 14 · 14 · 2, and we created a network made of linear layers that outputs one value which is 1 if the first digit is smaller or equal to the second one, 0 otherwise.
+In the first strategy, we converted the two 14x14 greyscale pictures into a vector of size 392, that is 14 times 14 times 2, and we created a network made of linear layers that outputs one value which is 1 if the first digit is smaller or equal to the second one, 0 otherwise.

 In the second strategy, we created a neural network that takes just one picture at a time, converts it into a number, and only then the numbers are compared to conclude whether the first pictures shows a smaller or equal number compared to the one in the second picture.